-ArcGIS AppStudio is a groundbreaking tool in the GIS app revolution.
-With AppStudio, you can convert your maps into beautiful, consumer-friendly mobile apps that are ready for Mac, iOS, Android, Windows, and Ubuntu operating systems and publish them to all the popular app stores using your own brand—no developer skills required.
+With AppStudio, you can convert maps into consumer-friendly mobile apps that are ready for Mac, iOS, Android, Windows, and Ubuntu operating systems and publish them to all the popular app stores using your own brand—no developer skills required.

 You can use AppStudio to create apps on your desktop, before performing as much configuration and customization as you want.
 An app based on a template can be created immediately in ArcGIS AppStudio.
 You can optionally configure this app further within AppStudio, or customize the source code for the app to make it entirely your own.

 Install ArcGIS AppStudio